-The investigation might require polishing of a sample surface area followed by visual examination with the aid of lighting, magnifying sight glass, ultrasonic thickness meter and, if appropriate, dye penetrant.
+The investigation might require polishing of a sample surface area followed by visual examination with the aid of lighting, magnifying sight glass, and, if appropriate, dye penetrant test.
+The specified thickness should be verified using an ultrasonic thickness meter

 Lined tanks should be inspected in accordance with the lining manufacturer and owner's instruction.